-Cruising in muddy or turbid water

-Yamaha strongly recommends that you use the optional chromium-plated water pump kit (available for V4 and large engines) if you use the outboard motor in water with a lot of sediment in it, such as muddy or other turbid (cloudy) water.
+Cruising in muddy, turbid, or acidic water Yamaha strongly recommends that you use the optional chromium-plated water pump kit (see page 10) if you use the outboard motor in acidic water or water with a lot of sediment in it, such as muddy or turbid (cloudy) water.

-Cruising in acidic water

-Water in some areas can be acidic.
 After operating in such water, flush the cooling passages with fresh water to prevent corrosion.
 Also rinse the outside of the outboard motor with fresh water.